ikhvorost/DLog/README.md

 }
 ```

-Instruments.app:
+Instruments.app with signposts:

 <img src="Images/dlog-oslog-instruments-signpost.png" alt="DLog: Signposts in Instruments.app"><br>

 ### Net

 `Net` is a target output that sends log messages to `NetConsole` service that can be run from a command line on your machine.
-The service is provided as executable inside DLog package and to start it you should run `sh NetConsole.command` (or just click on NetConsole.command file) inside the package's folder and then the service starts listening for incoming messages:
+The service is provided as executable inside DLog package and to start it you should run `sh NetConsole.command` (or just click on `NetConsole.command` file) inside the package's folder and then the service starts listening for incoming messages:

 ```shell
 $ sh NetConsole.command # or 'xcrun --sdk macosx swift run'